-The topic may be assigned from the subjects of political science, history, and sociology.
+The topic may be assigned from the fields of political science, history, and sociology.
+It must have clear international references.

 The scope of the Master's thesis is determined in consultation with the supervisor and depends on the 20 ECTS credits to be awarded.
-Usually, the master's thesis comprises approx. 50 pages of text.
+Usually, the Master's thesis comprises approx. 50 pages of text.
 The processing time is four months.

-A detailed "Master's Thesis Schedule" is available to students as a guide on the program's website
+A detailed "Master's Thesis Schedule" is available to students as a guide on the program's website.